AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-destinations.md

 ![](../assets/ui/monitor-destinations/identities-excluded.png)

-When **[!UICONTROL Segments]** is selected, you see a list of the segments which were activated in the selected *dataflow run*.
+When **[!UICONTROL Segments]** is selected, you see a list of the segments which were activated in the selected dataflow run.
 This screen includes segment-level information about the identities activated, identities excluded, as well as the status and the time of the last dataflow run.

 ![](../assets/ui/monitor-destinations/dataflow-run-segments-view.png)